deanda-victor/relay42-DevOps/README.md

 2- Run the build-start-demo.sh

-3- A prompt thatt request credentials will appear: Set <<relay42>> as the password Running Ansible...
+3- A prompt that request credentials will appear: Set "relay42" as the password Running Ansible...
 Vault password: